gonuit/dart_http_api/README.md

 ### Cache mixin.
 Cache mixin adds `cacheAndNetwork` and `cacheIfAvailable` methods to your base api together with the cache manager which is accessible via `cache` property.

-All request that contains `key` argument for which responses are successful that was sent via the `send` method; will automatically update the cache.
+By default, all request that contains `key` argument for which responses are successful that was sent via the `send` method; will automatically update the cache.
 To decide what should be saved into the cache, override `shouldUpdateCache` method.

 #### `cacheIfAvailable`
 Retrieve response from the cache,  if not available fallback to the network.